Dr Nicholas Savage

 He then worked for two years at the University of Birmingham on nanoparticle formation in the atmosphere, followed by six years working at the University of Cambridge on global chemistry-transport modelling of tropospheric chemistry.

 On starting at the Met Office in 2006, Nick initially worked on the medium range weather forecasting ensemble MOGREPS-15.
-However since then, he has been a member of the team which has developed a limited area version of the Unified Model and the UKCA chemistry scheme to forecast air quality over the United Kingdom.
+He then was a member of the team which developed a limited area version of the Unified Model and the UKCA chemistry scheme to forecast air quality over the United Kingdom.